richardtjornhammar/impetuous/README.md

 and that's it.

-# Usage example 1 : elaborate informatics example
+# Usage example 1 : elaborate informatics

 code: https://gitlab.com/stochasticdynamics/eplsmta-experiments
 docs: https://arxiv.org/pdf/2001.06544.pdf

-# Usage example 2 : simple code example
+# Usage example 2 : simple regression code

 Now while in a good environment: In your Jupyter notebook or just in a dedicated file.py you can write the following: